CLStrike/MFRC522-AccessManager/README.md

 Please check out the following guide to setup the sensor that this AccessManager requires: https://pimylifeup.com/raspberry-pi-rfid-rc522/

-This AccessManager is assuming that you have installed:
+This AccessManager is assuming that you have the following dependencies/softwares installed:
 - Apache2
 - SimpleMFRC522
 - python3-dev